SalmaAlassal/Docker-Diary/docker-commands.md

 - `docker-compose up`: Builds, (re)creates, starts, and attaches to containers for a service.
     > This command is used to start the services defined in the `docker-compose.yml` file.

+- `docker-compose up --build`: Builds the images before starting the services.
+    > This is useful when you have made changes to the Dockerfile or application code.

 - `docker-compose up -d`: Starts the services in detached mode.
     > The containers run in the background, and you can use the terminal for other commands.